The work of a food technologist can range from developing recipes and modifying manufacturing processes to managing the safety and legality of food

 Recruitment agencies commonly handle vacancies.
 Other useful sources of contacts for speculative applications are directories such as The Grocer: Suppliers and Products Guide.

-Competition is strong for posts with well-known companies and for graduates with non-relevant degrees.
-Major companies start recruitment in the autumn/spring term of your final year.
+Competition is strong for posts with large well-known companies who typically start recruitment in the autumn/spring term of your final year.
 It's also worthwhile making speculative applications to companies.
 If you're flexible about location, you'll benefit from this when looking for jobs.

 Professional development